rangle/ngCourse2/handout/features/refresher_on_this.md

    [View Example](http://jsbin.com/vekawimihe/2/edit?js,console)

-One of the implications of this is that you cannot easily detach a method from its object.
+One of the implications is that you cannot easily detach a method from its object.
 Consider this example:

 ```js
   var log = console.log;